KeyanSong/431-2018/slides/class02/README.md

 Fridays | 10:30 AM to Noon

 - For more on the teaching assistants, visit [the Syllabus](https://thomaselove.github.io/2018-431-syllabus/teaching-assistants.html#office-hours-for-tas).
 - Note that homework assignments are due on Fridays at Noon.
+[Homework 1](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) is due next Friday, 2018-09-07, at noon.
+You should get started after today's class, and please ask questions of us at **431-help at case dot edu**.

 ### Check Your Email Very Soon for an Invitation from Datacamp